gamename/raspberry-pi-pico-optocoupler/README.md

 ## Lessons Learned
 Opto-couplers are a mixed blessing.
-On the one hand, they are simpler to program for.
+On the one hand, they are simpler then a reed switch to program.
 With reed switches, you have to contend with Normally Open/Normally Closed logic that can be confusing (not to mention the one [case](https://github.com/gamename/raspberry-pi-pico-w-mailbox-sensor#fun-with-reedish-switches)
 I experienced where the vendor got it backwards).
-With opto-couplers that goes away.
+With opto-couplers that goes away. there are only two states: open and closed.

 However, reed switches are simpler to set up mechanically.
 You just make sure the switch is in proximity to a magnet, and you're set.
 Opto-couplers, or at least the version I'm using, require a more precise approach.
 There is a beam between the 2 arms of the coupler and something has to break that beam in order to establish a state change.
 Cobbling that together takes some ingenuity.
 I experimented with several physical configurations before I found one I liked.
+Hence, the opto switch is physically more of a challenge.

 ## Gotchas
 There was one interesting gotcha.
 Everything seemed to be working after the initial installation.
 The LEDs came on as